 Army Regulation 670-1

-If you do not have your copy of Army Regulation 670-1, Wear and Appearance of Army Uniforms and Insignia, you can download it here.
+If you do not have your copy of Army Regulation 670-1, Wear and Appearance of Army Uniforms and Insignia, you can download a copy online.
 In Chapter 3 section 10 (page 15), you will find the information about eyeglasses, sunglasses and contact lenses.
 Notice what it says immediately: Soldiers can be punished in regards to not following these regulations by adverse administrative action, or charges under provisions of the UCMJ.
 I suggest you adhere to these rules.
 I am quoting them exactly how they are in the regulations:

 (2) Conservative prescription and nonprescription sunglasses are authorized for wear when in a garrison environment, except while indoors.
 Individuals who are required by medical authority to wear sunglasses for medical reasons, other than refractive error, may wear them, except when health or safety considerations apply.
 Commanders may authorize sunglasses in formations or field environments, as appropriate.